-Our story begins in April 2022 – not in the city, a town or even a farm, but on a tiny island in the very far north-west of Scotland.
+Our story began in April 2022 – not in the city, a town or even a farm, but on a tiny island in the very far north-west of Scotland.

 77 years ago, Peter and Flora Morrison hatched a plan to resettle Heisgeir, a rugged, remote and unusually fertile island in the Outer Hebrides.
 The Morrisons' experiment in sustainable living lasted four years, which they remembered as the happiest days of their lives.
-And now their grandson Pàdruig Morrison – crofter, musician and member of the Dandelion team – returns to Heisgeir: planting, cultivating and bedding in the first of Dandelion’s Cubes of Perpetual Light – a beautiful miniature vertical farm, just a metre cubed but capable of mighty growth.
+In April 2022, their grandson Pàdruig Morrison – crofter, musician and member of the Dandelion team – returned to Heisgeir: planting, cultivating and bedding in the first of Dandelion’s Cubes of Perpetual Light – a beautiful miniature vertical farm, just a metre cubed but capable of mighty growth.

-The Cube has now made its journey with Pàdruig back to the mainland – to be joined by hundreds of others, to make their way around the nation.
-Watch the launch of Dandelion 2022 in the film above, and follow our Cubes of Perpetual Light as they begin their journey from Heisgeir to the mainland and unexpected locations across Scotland…
+The Cube made its journey with Pàdruig back to the mainland – to be joined by hundreds of others, to travel the nation.
+Watch the launch of Dandelion 2022 in the film below, following our Cubes of Perpetual Light as they begin their journey from Heisgeir to the mainland and unexpected locations across Scotland…

 Watch our film below.

-Free weekend-long festivals in Glasgow and Inverness bookend the summer with live music, theatre, plant giveaways, workshops, talks, science and arts.
+Two free festivals in Glasgow and Inverness bookended the summer featuring live music, performance, talks, workshops, science and plant giveaways.

 80,000 free plants were given away by our towering Flower Singer, so that absolutely anyone could give growing a go.

 Our glowing, growing cubes were seen by 96,000 people on their journey across Scotland.